mondoohq/cnspec/README.md

 Confirm the import path was entered correctly.
 ```

 It is caused by the repository currently being private.
-You'll have to configure your gitconfig to use SSH to download the repo:
+It'll be publish soon, but while it's still private, you need to configure your gitconfig to use SSH to download the repo:

 ```
 [url "ssh://git@github.com/"]